Unseen Forces

 Unseen Forces is an extant 1920 silent film drama directed by Sidney Franklin and starring Sylvia Breamer and Conrad Nagel.
 It was long thought to be lost until a copy was located in New Zealand.
 It was produced by the same production company that produced The Miracle Man the year before, Mayflower Productions.

-Excellent print held by New Zealand archive with copy repatriated to Library of Congress.
+An excellent print is held by the New Zealand archive with a copy repatriated to the Library of Congress.